 Associated with each lecture is a “dry” practical.
 These are sessions in which data analysis or problem-solving challenges can be undertaken.
 Each class will be designed to reinforce concepts, ideas or techniques explained theoretically in lectures.
 This will allow students to apply the knowledge gained through “active” learning.

 Formal dissemination of technical information by expert academic staff forms a key part of the learning and teaching process.
 Often, the delivery of concepts, ideas and techniques is given in a dense format needing significant individual post-lecture study and reflection.

 This is an essential part of life as a Queen’s student when important private reading, engagement with e-learning resources, reflection on feedback to date and assignment research and preparation work is carried out.

-A combination of class tests, assignment assessment, assessment of each student problem-solving / data analysis portfolio and a dissertation thesis based on a three-month research project.
+A combination of class tests, assignment assessment, assessment of each student problem-solving / data analysis portfolio, presentations and a dissertation thesis based on a three-month research project.